Senate passes Trump highway bill after suspending rules

 Billy G. Taylor of Muskogee was confirmed to serve on the Board of Regents for the Oklahoma Agricultural and Mechanical Colleges.

 The Senate honored Higher Education Chancellor Glen D. Johnson for his service.
-He is set to retire Sept.
-30. He was named to the post in 2007.
+Named to the post in 2007, he is set to retire Sept.
+30.